 Lots of short (5-15min) walks with a small number of steps are also on offer.
 If you have a bit more time, try the 4km Mueller Track

 There is also a wildflower nursery if you want to take some plants home with you.

 Public transport rating: Train to Gordon and 197 bus stops just 5 mins walk away.

 Wheel-friendly: the upper level of the garden can be seen from the pathway

 Created in the 1920s by Dr Max Cotton, who designed the original garden beds and fishponds.
-He met and became friends with Eben Gowrie Waterhouse, who the Camellia Gardens in Caringbah are named for and began planting camellias shortly after.
-In the mid-1960s Hornsby Council purchased the gardens.
+He met and became friends with Eben Gowrie Waterhouse, who the Camellia Garden in Caringbah are named for, and began planting camellias shortly after.
+In the mid-1960s, Hornsby Council purchased the gardens.